 Also of interest is that Oak Creek has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Oak Creek doesn't have a public transportation system that people use for their commute.
+Oak Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Oak Creek is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.56% of adults in Oak Creek have a bachelor's degree or even advanced degree.